 The legs might also be trapped or pinned due to the deformation of the vehicle, leading to crushing injuries.
 In accidents with abrupt deceleration or change in direction, occupants can be thrown within the car, hitting their legs against the dashboard, door, or other interior components.

-Can I Get Compensation for My Leg Injury After a Car Accident?
+Can I Get Compensation For My Leg Injury After a Car Accident?

 Yes, you may be eligible for compensation for your leg injury in a minor car accident or multiple-car accident scenario, especially if someone else’s negligence caused the accident.
 Compensation can cover medical expenses, rehabilitation costs, pain and suffering, lost wages, and other damages related to the injury.